dissagaliyeva/coffee-shop-analysis/README.md

 an appropriate unsupervised algorithm.
 The dataset had more categorical values than numeric, there were two algorithms implemented: K-Means and K-Prototype.

+### Two notebooks
+As seen in the project structure, there are two notebooks present.
+Why so?
+- "report.ipynb" contains the project structure without any code.
+It's done in a report-like structure.
+- "analysis.ipynb" contains the complete approach with the code present.